algolia/vue-instantsearch/docs/src/advanced/url-sync.md

 ---
-title: Synchronize with Vue Router
+title: URL Synchronization
 mainTitle: Advanced
 layout: main.pug
 category: Advanced
 withHeadings: true
 navWeight: 3
 editable: true
-githubSource: docs/src/advanced/vue-router-url-sync.md
+githubSource: docs/src/advanced/url-sync.md
 ---

 > NOTE: this guide **has** been updated for v2

 The `routing` prop on `ais-instant-search` accepts an object.
-The simplest way to get started without customising URLs at all is the following:
+The simplest way to get started synchronizing search state to the URL, without customising URLs, is through the following:

 ```vue
 <template>